UloE-G/Athletes-Corner/README.md

 **Icons**

-- The icons used throughout the app (My account button, Checkout button etc) was made using [Font Awsome](https://fontawesome.com/).
+- The icons used throughout the app (My account button, Checkout button, etc) were made using [Font Awesome](https://fontawesome.com/).